hashicorp/terraform-cdk/website/docs/cdktf/concepts/data-sources.html.md

 The [`terraform_remote_state` data source](https://www.terraform.io/docs/language/state/remote-state-data.html) retrieves state data from a remote [Terraform backend](https://www.terraform.io/docs/backends/index.html).
 This allows you to use the root-level outputs of one or more Terraform configurations as input data for another configuration.
 For example, a core infrastructure team can handle building the core machines, networking, etc. and then expose some information to other teams that allows them to run their own infrastructure.

-In the TypeScript example below, TODO please explain what's going on here.
+In the TypeScript example below, the global `DataTerraformRemoteState` is used to reference a Terraform Output of another Terraform configuration.
+Learn more about using [Remote Backends here](website/docs/cdktf/concepts/remote-backends.html.md)

 ```typescript
 .....